sowoi/ghostcms2mastodon/README.md

 # Webhook endpoint
  http://**dockerIP**:5000/webhook
-You can of course change this port via Docker or in the source code. if you are using the docker compose setting with fixed ip, that would be the IP 10.9.9.99 On bare metal installations it would be localhost.
+You can of course change this port via Docker or in the source code. \
+If you are using the docker compose setting with fixed ip, that would be the IP 10.9.9.99 \
+On bare metal installations it would be localhost/127.0.0.1.

 # Ghost CMS
 The settings in Ghost CMS are done via custom integrations.\